 “All Adobe CC and CS6 products are compatible, but a few products require updates to the latest builds to work properly.
 Adobe Photoshop® CS5, CS4 and CS3 were also tested with Mac OS X Mavericks and there are currently no major issues known.”

-I’ve been able to install and run some Creative Cloud and older Creative Suite apps on Mavericks, including Photoshop, Illustrator, and InDesign.
+I’ve been able to install and run some Creative Suite apps on Mavericks, including Photoshop, Illustrator, and InDesign.
 Photoshop CS3 and CS4 installed and started up successfully, but I didn’t work in them intensively.
 (Note that CS2 applications, including Photoshop, were written for Macs with PowerPC CPUs.
 Mavericks only runs Intel CPU-compatible software, so Mavericks will not allow CS2 to run or install.)